bcinarli/frontend-horror/html/buttons.md

-## Button/Links
+## Buttons/Links

-These samples are a collection of button or anchor element's bad practices which were _really_ implemented in production.
+These samples are a collection of button and/or anchor elements' bad practices which were _really_ implemented in production as some point!

 ### Save Button
 There was a button block which consist of 6 different HTML elements.
 I think, the developer tried to build a cross-browser "rounded" shape button with different `div` elements.
 However, this rounded shape can also achieved with `:before` and `:after` pseudo elements.